-Howtoons: [Re]Ignition, Vol. 1.
+Howtoons: [Re]Ignition, vol. 1.
 By Fred Van Lenti.
 Illus by Tom Fowler, Jordie Belaire.
-Image Comics, paperback, $9.99, (9781632150561).
+Image Comics, paper, $9.99, (9781632150561).
 Tuck and Celine must work together to save their parents and the world using science and everyday objects.

 Justice League United, vol. 1: Justice League Canada.
 By Jeff Lemire.
 Illus. by Mike McKone.
 DC, hardcover, $24.99, (9781401252359).
 Adam Strange discovers mysterious alien activity in northern Ontario leading to an impromptu formation of a new International Justice League.